kmehta2012/2-by-2-GodsAlgorithm/README.md

 3. Any Cubie will have a sticker on the Front/Back face, Up/Down Face, and Left/Right face.
 The program prompts the user to enter the colors of each cubie.
 To correctly do so, enter the first letter of the colour on the Front/Back face, then the first letter of the colour on the Up/Down Face, and lastly enter the first letter of the color on the left/right face - all without any space.
 4. Here's a concrete example:
    ![Imgur](https://i.imgur.com/GVXXyfib.jpg)
 The Front Up Right right cubie has Yellow on the Front face, Blue on the Up Face, and Orange on the Right face.
-When the program asks the user to enter the colors on the Front Up Right Face, the user should enter the following: `ybo`.
+When the program asks the user to enter the colors on the Front Up Right cubie, the user should enter the following: `ybo`.
 Again, enter the first letter of the color on the Front/Back Face, then on the Up/Down face, and then on the Right/Left face.

 ## Interpreting the results